Iconic Canadian Food by Province

 From the country’s capital to remote mining towns and Niagara wine country, Ontario is a big province with a lot of contrasts.
 Toronto sits at the centre of Canada’s corporate and multicultural universe — an urbane metropolis steeped in ethnic diversity.
 But Ontarians also celebrate their Canadian peameal bacon sandwiches and iconic butter tarts.
 Take a Butter Tart Trail tour to taste sweet, syrupy, gooey butter tarts, and see if you prefer them with raisins and nuts, or without.

-Explore Ontario on our Canadian Eastern Rail Classic trip.
+Explore Ontario on our Canadian History and Culture by Rail trip.

 Schmoo Torte in Manitoba